 An “answer” is the first formal response given by the defense to a complaint filed by the plaintiff.
+If you are not sure what a complaint is, then you should read our article explaining it right here.
 This opening written statement will address the allegations or demand more information about the claims of the plaintiff.
 An answer to a complaint may sometimes include the defendant’s counterclaims or affirmative defenses.
 A defendant usually has 30 days to file an answer to the plaintiff’s complaint.

 In responding to a pleading, the defendant must:

 - A – state in short and plain terms its defenses to each claim asserted against it; and